Vision after cataract surgery, from a surgeon's perspective

 On this occasion, I didn't suggest cataract surgery; I insisted that she have cataract surgery.
 I suggested that she could benefit by seeing better to drive, but I insisted that she needed to see what I was seeing to enjoy her life better, beyond what she always had accepted as seeing "just fine."

-[Editor's note: AllAboutVision.com's editor also had "early" cataracts, and opted to undergo a procedure with use of "premium" or multifocal intraocular lenses.
-Read about her personal experience with an experimental method of mixing two different kinds of multifocal or "premium" lenses.
-Note here that Dr. Slonim chose not to use multifocal lenses for his cataract surgery because of the potential side effect of seeing glare and halos at night.]
+[Editor's note: An AllAboutVision.com editor also had "early" cataracts and opted instead to undergo cataract surgery with multifocal intraocular lenses.
+Read about her personal experience with mixing two different kinds of multifocal IOLs.]